Oil | Watercolour | Acrylic

 - You have a well-defined style & display strong technical skills

-- You have at least 10 years of dedication to your craft (CV/resume demonstrates at least 10 years of shows, exhibitions, gallery representation)
+- You have approximately 10 years of dedication to your craft (CV/resume demonstrates approximately 10 years of shows, exhibitions, gallery representation)

 - You may have started teaching others technique skills